DATA-606-FALL-2022/TEAM_A/DATA-606-DRAFT PROPOSAL.md

 ## MODEL SELECTION:

 * Prediction will be done considering the best performed model.
-* Building a web application for the prediction of price of a used car based on the features and specifications of the car.
+* Building a prototype for the predictive model using deep learning or machine learning which can classify the propaganda news.

 ## OUTCOMES

-* User friendly web application.
+* User friendly pipeline prototype.
 * Application should properly classify propaganda news from the trained domain of data.
 * The deep learning model should be efficient and accurate